megansteinmasel/c-msu/README.md

 * divisible-by-nine.c is a program that splits an user generated integer into its digits, and sees if that number is divisible by 9.
 * exam-students.c is a program that reads in a text file from the class server and computes exam grades.
-* hurricane-data.c is a program that reads in hurricane data and writes a sorted list out to a file.
+* hurricane-data.c is a program that reads in hurricane data from an input file and writes a sorted list out to a file.
 An example input file is below.
   *Easy,Category 3 hurricane,5-Sep,1950*
   *King,Category 4 hurricane,18-Oct,1950*
   *Florence,Category 1 hurricane,26-Sep,1953*